 UPDATE, November 2017: We are proud to announce the launch of our debut novel!
 Just Like That (Gone and Changed) is available NOW for Amazon Kindle!

-UPDATE, July 2017: As of this month, we are now exclusively publishing work by fanfiction authors.
+UPDATE, July 2017: We are now exclusively publishing work by fanfiction authors.
 Authors from any fandom are welcome to submit their fics to us on our submissions page.
 We look forward to receiving your fic!

-UPDATE, December 2016: I've been interviewed by Three Patch Podcast!
-Have a listen to a discussion that's all about Carnation Books (with a dash of Sherlock), and listen to me make silly jokes, too :) The interview can be found here, starting at 1:33:04: Carnation Books on Three Patch Podcast!
+UPDATE, December 2016: Lee has been interviewed by Three Patch Podcast!
+Have a listen to a discussion that's all about Carnation Books (with a dash of Sherlock), and listen to her make silly jokes, too :) The interview can be found here, starting at 1:33:04: Carnation Books on Three Patch Podcast!
 [Link]

-Hi, I'm Lee!
-I'm the founder of Carnation Books, and I want to tell you about why Carnation exists, and what we hope to achieve.
+Hi, we’re Colleen and Lee!
+We run Carnation Books, and we want to tell you about why Carnation exists, and what we hope to achieve.

-Carnation Books is an independent ebook publishing startup.
+Carnation Books is an independent ebook publisher.
 We work exclusively with fanfiction authors to publish original works of fiction that feature LGBTQIA+/MOGAI romance.

-I started Carnation Books because I love fandom.
-It's shaped my life for nearly twenty years.
-I believe that fanfiction writers are the hardest-working, most talented writers on Earth.
-I want to help you share your work with readers outside of fandom.
+We started Carnation Books because we love fandom.
+It's shaped our lives for over twenty years.
+We believe that fanfiction writers are the hardest-working, most talented writers on Earth, and we want to help you share your work with readers outside of fandom.